His Majesty's Declaration of Abdication Act 1936: Passage through Parliament

-The bill was introduced by Stanley Baldwin as Prime Minister and supported by Clement Attlee as Leader of the Opposition.
+The bill was introduced by Stanley Baldwin as prime minister and supported by Clement Attlee as leader of the Opposition.

 Independent Labour Party MP James Maxton proposed an amendment that would have blocked the bill, arguing for the abolition of the monarchy given the turmoil and to introduce republicanism.
 The amendment was seconded by the ILP's Campbell Stephen.
 The amendment failed 403 to 5.

 Procedure and timing

-Although Edward VIII had signed a declaration of abdication the previous day 10 December 1936 he remained king until giving royal assent to His Majesty's Declaration of Abdication Act, which he did on 11 December, at 1.52 p.m., with the Act becoming immediately effective.
+Although Edward VIII had signed a declaration of abdication the previous day, 10 December 1936, he remained king until giving royal assent to His Majesty's Declaration of Abdication Act.
+He gave this assent on 11 December, at 1.52 p.m., with the Act becoming immediately effective.

 The act was passed through the British Houses of Parliament in one day, with no amendments.
-As the Statute of Westminster 1931 stipulated that the line of succession must remain the same throughout the Crown's realms, the governments of some of the British Dominions Canada, Australia, South Africa, and New Zealand requested and gave their permission for the act to become part of the law of their respective realms.
+As the Statute of Westminster 1931 stipulated that the line of succession must remain the same throughout the Crown's realms, the governments of some of the British Dominions – Canada, Australia, South Africa and New Zealand – requested and gave their permission for the act to become part of the law of their respective realms.

 The Canadian parliament later passed the Succession to the Throne Act, 1937 to ratify changes to the rules of succession in Canada and ensure consistency with the changes in the rules then in place in the United Kingdom.
 South Africa passed His Majesty King Edward the Eighth's Abdication Act, 1937, which declared the abdication to have taken effect on 10 December 1936.
 Australia and New Zealand did not adopt the Statute of Westminster 1931 until the 1940s and did not pass their own legislation.
 In the Irish Free State, which had been independent from the United Kingdom as a dominion since December 1922, and in which the monarch still had some diplomatic functions, the Oireachtas (parliament) passed the Executive Authority (External Relations) Act 1936, recognising George VI as king from 12 December 1936.